nguyenhphilip/pn-blog/content/poems/while-the-world-sleeps.md

 * into the soft unfolding
 * of morning.
 * {{< poem-space >}}
-* Between pages I’ve suddenly
+* Between stanzas I’ve suddenly
 * forgotten (forgive me Syzmborska)
 * is clasped
 * a single thread